 The Company has not yet attained sufficient sales levels to completely support its operations.
-As at October 31, 2019, the anticipated level of cash flow from operations for the next twelve months is not assured to be sufficient to sustain the business.
+As at January 31, 2020, the anticipated level of cash flow from operations for the next twelve months is not assured to be sufficient to sustain the business.
 In addition to being able to successfully execute its business plan, which includes increased sales, it may be necessary for the Company to raise additional financing through either borrowings or equity financing.
-While there can be no assurance that the Company will succeed in growing sales sufficiently or in completing additional financing, increased sales are forecasted for fiscal 2020.